therebelrobot/awesome-workshopper/README.md

 These are terminal-based guides to learning a new programming concept.
 Most of these are installed using npm.

+I also want to keep a running list of things there *should* be workshoppers for, so anyone wanting to jump in can.

 ## Raw Builders
 - Workshopper [rvagg/workshopper](https://github.com/rvagg/workshopper)
 - Adventure [substack/adventure](https://github.com/substack/adventure)